3. Free Offers

 If I use words like “we”, “us”, or “our”, I’m talking about myself AND anyone I’ve contracted to help build, maintain, and update Classwork Zoom.

-If I use words like “you” or “your”, I’m talking to and about YOU :)
+If I use words like “you” or “your”, I’m talking to and about the user, who is most likely YOU :)

 If you don’t want to provide the information that we’re collecting, you shouldn’t use Classwork Zoom.
-Or if you provided it and now want to take it back, you can easily cancel your account and delete all of your information (except userid and payment records) on the Profile page.
+Or if you provided it and now want to take it back, you can easily cancel your account and delete all of your information (except userid and payment records) on the My Account page.

-I will keep payment records for a matter of years for tax reasons, and a record of the userid is necessary to determine who is actually a new user so I can offer them a trial period.
+If you choose to subscribe to Classwork Zoom, I will keep payment records for a matter of years for tax reasons, as well as a minimum amount of information necessary to determine who is actually a new user so I can offer trial periods to new users and not to people who deleted their accounts when their trials expired.

 If you choose to use Classwork Zoom, that means you’re agreeing to all of this in a legally binding way.